Two new Youtube uploads since I last posted. Check them on the Youtube page on this website.

 After graduating with a degree in Creative Writing in 1998 he worked for several years at Granada Studios in Manchester before training to become a teacher.
 Steve featured in the 2004 Discovery Channel series The Executioners - also available on DVD - working as script consultant.
 In the autumn of 2005 another title for Countryside Books: Lancashire Tales of Mystery and Murder was published, and in February 2006 Pierrepoint: A Family of Executioners, the long awaited biography of that unique family was released.
 That year he also contributed to the Crime & Investigation channel documentary Executioner: Pierrepoint, broadcast in November 2006.

-In April 2007 Hanged at Durham, the first in a series of books for Sutton Publishing, was released, soon followed by a new book for John Blake: The Executioner's Bible, detailing the role of the hangman throughout the 20th Century.
+In April 2007 Hanged at Durham, the first in a series of books he created for Sutton Publishing, was released, soon followed by a new book for John Blake: The Executioner's Bible, detailing the role of the hangman throughout the 20th Century.
 Hanged at Pentonville (The History Press) was published in February 2008, and Hanged at Liverpool (The History Press) followed in June along with the paperback version of Pierrepoint: A Family of Executioners (John Blake Publishing).
-Hanged at Manchester (The History Press) was published in October 2008 and Hanged at Leeds (The History Press) hit the shops in July 2009, withHanged at Birmingham published the following December.
-Hanged at Winchester (The History Press) was published in 2010.
+Hanged at Manchester (The History Press) was published in October 2008 and Hanged at Leeds (The History Press) hit the shops in July 2009, Hanged at Birmingham was published in December 2009 and Hanged at Winchester in the following year.